 Debating and public speaking are popular activities at Sacred Heart with the College performing extremely well in inter-school and local speaking competitions.
 Participation is encouraged as it enables students to gain confidence, develop analytical skills and to learn to 'think on their feet'.

-Musical and drama productions are run biennially and are a wonderful way for students to showcase their musical and acting abilities.
+Musical and drama productions run each year, are a wonderful way for students to showcase their musical and acting abilities.